OWASP/samm/v2.0/beta/core/governance/g-strategy-metrics.md

 ## Maturity 1
 ### Benefit
+Have a set of base metrics to provide insight into software security.

 ### Activity
 Define and document metrics to evaluate the effectiveness and efficiency of the application security program.
 This way improvements are measurable and you can use them to secure future support and funding for the program.
 Considering the dynamic nature of most development environments, metrics should be comprised of measurements in the following categories: